riyan0729-hello/genai/Project Design and Planning/Ideation.md

 - Match tone, style, and structure
 - Reduce writing effort while maintaining quality
 - Add a human touch with programmer jokes

-### Why AI
-LLMs like Gemini are excellent at understanding context and generating natural language.
-We chose Gemini 1.5 Flash for its speed, efficiency, and API accessibility.
-It allows users to describe what they want — and get clean, structured, and readable content back instantly.

 ### Goal
 To build a smart yet simple web app that helps: